prevwong/reka.js/docs/guides/realtime.md

 const provider = new WebrtcProvider('collab-room', doc);
 ```

-### How to set initial State in Yjs locally with WebRTC
+### How to set the initial State in Yjs locally with WebRTC

 In the above example with WebRTC, we're loading the initial `State` in Reka by getting the state that exists in the Yjs document.

 However, as you may expect - the document in Yjs is empty initially, which could be problematic for Yjs in determining the initial state.
-So, if you would like to setup an initial `State` with some `ComponentComponent`s locally, there're a few extra steps that you will have to do:
+So, if you would like to set up an initial `State` with some `ComponentComponent`s locally, there're a few extra steps that you will have to do:

 #### 1) Create a script that generates a Yjs update

-First, we need to create a script that will setup `Reka` and load an initial `State` as usual.
+First, we need to create a script that will set up `Reka` and load an initial `State` as usual.
 We will then manually apply that initial `State` to our Yjs document:

 ```tsx
 // scripts/generate-encoded-initial-update.ts